Associate Professor, Finance

 Evolution and systematics of invertebrates

-Interim Dean, School of Engineering/Professor, Engineering
+Interim Dean/Professor of Civil Engineering

 Assistant Professor, Geography & Micronesian Studies